Being a full-time musician has a lot of great perks.

 Most people can’t walk right out of a regular full-time job into full-time music gigs.
 Unless of course, you win America’s Got Talent (or something similar).

 You should identify what your priorities are.
-Write them down so you can actually see them.
+Write them down so you can see them.
 What is your money goal?
 What is your goal as far as how often do you want to work/practice?
-Think of everything involved with being a musician and what you hope your weeks will look like in the near future.
+Think of everything involved with being a musician and what you hope your weeks will look like shortly.

 You will probably have to make some sacrifices, like giving up weekends you might want to be with friends or family because you have a music gig booked, for instance.
 Other events or things that you are invited to may be difficult to attend when you’re busy with your performances.